Montclair Hit-And-Run Accident Attorneys

 How To Prove Negligence In A Hit-And-Run Collision

 Negligence is a legal term that describes the failure to exercise reasonable care, resulting in harm to another person or property.
-Our Montclair hit-and-run accident attorneys will help you prove negligence by demonstrating the following elements:
+Our Montclair hit-and-run accident attorneys can help you prove negligence by demonstrating the following elements:

-- Duty Of Care — A duty of care is a legal obligation to act with reasonable care and caution to avoid causing harm to others.
+- Duty of Care — A duty of care is a legal obligation to act with reasonable care and caution to avoid causing harm to others.
 A driver has a duty of care to all other road users, including pedestrians, cyclists, and other drivers.

 - Breach of Duty — A driver breaches their duty of care when they fail to act as a reasonably prudent person would have under the circumstances.